briankoser/sfc-listeners-guide/episodes/0094-the-hobbit-thats-what-im-tolkien-about.md

   <q class="matt">I would never let Koby do that.</q>
 </div>

-Ben is angry about {% workTitle "The Hobbit" %} going to 3 movies and {% workTitle "Star Wars" %} getting endless movies.
+Ben is angry about {% work "The Hobbit" %} going to 3 movies and {% work "Star Wars" %} getting endless movies.

 The Sci-Fi Feud with Strangers and Aliens is apparently still going.

 # Main Topic
-Bilbo is implied to be the author of {% workTitle "The Hobbit" %}.
+Bilbo is implied to be the author of {% work "The Hobbit" %}.

-Tolkien heavily retconned {% workTitle "The Hobbit" %}: Gandalf's motivation for helping the quest, the nature of the Ring, the relationship between dwarves and elves, and especially how Bilbo gets the Ring from Gollum.
+Tolkien heavily retconned {% work "The Hobbit" %}: Gandalf's motivation for helping the quest, the nature of the Ring, the relationship between dwarves and elves, and especially how Bilbo gets the Ring from Gollum.

 The biggest theme of the book is Bilbo's growth from a joke to a hero. <q class="archivist inline">One of my three issues with the movie is that it didn't keep this theme.</q>